Infrastructure & Accessibility

 Rockhampton is a major Queensland Rail centre with the ability to handle close to 200 million tonnes of rail freight each year.

 Queensland Rail’s Traveltrain operates train services daily to Rockhampton from Brisbane and Cairns and extend west to Longreach.
-High speed ‘tilt-train’ services run four times per week between Brisbane and Cairns.
-‘The Sunlander’ and ‘Spirit of the Outback’ trains also run via Rockhampton to the Tropical North and Outback, offering an experience that is more than just a train journey.
-For more information on the Central Queensland Intermodal Logistics Hub Initiative, Click Here.
+High speed ‘tilt-train’ services run almost daily between Brisbane and Rockhampton.
+‘Spirit of Queensland’ and ‘Spirit of the Outback’ trains run via Rockhampton to the Tropical North and Outback, offering an experience that is more than just a train journey.

 By Road